Data Governance, Data Stewardship, Governance Framework, Data Ownership, Roles

 Execute data retention and deletion procedures

-For streaming platforms, Data Custodians configure authentication and authorization for Kafka clusters, implement encryption in transit and at rest, and manage disaster recovery procedures.
-Governance platforms enable Data Custodians to implement fine-grained access controls and audit logging without extensive custom development.
+For streaming platforms, Data Custodians configure authentication and authorization for Kafka clusters (running on Kafka 4.0+ with KRaft mode for simplified operations), implement encryption in transit and at rest, and manage disaster recovery procedures.
+Modern governance platforms like Conduktor enable Data Custodians to implement fine-grained access controls through intuitive interfaces (see Conduktor RBAC setup) and comprehensive audit logging (see Audit Logging for Streaming Platforms) without extensive custom development.
+For security implementation details, see Kafka ACLs and Authorization Patterns.

 Compliance Officers